fredhopp/flip-flop-prompter/README.md

 ### **Core Functionality**
 - **LLM Integration**: Uses Ollama for local, free prompt refinement
-- **Content Family System**: PG, NSFW, and Hentai families with appropriate filtering
+- **Content Filter System**: PG, NSFW, and Hentai filters with appropriate filtering
 - **Snippet System**: Quick selection from categorized prompt elements
 - **Template System**: Save and load complete prompt configurations
 - **Real-time Preview**: See your prompt as you build it